Skip to main content

 How You Respond to Good News Matters in Relationships

 When good fortune knocks, our first response is often to contact significant others to share the news.
-Sharing of good news with others promotes well-being by enhancing positive emotions and satisfaction in one's life (Gable et al., 2004).
+Sharing good news with others promotes well-being by enhancing positive emotions and satisfaction in one's life (Gable et al., 2004).
 That's obvious.
-Here' the catch!
-It's not the sharing of good news per se but how one responds to the good news that actually determines its positive impact on a relationship.
+Here's the catch!
+It's not the sharing of good news per se, but how one responds to the good news that actually determines its positive impact on a relationship.
 Gable and colleagues elaborate that people respond to their partner’s sharing of good news in four different ways.
 Below is an exercise to gauge what your partner’s response to your sharing of good news is (or what your response is being perceived by your partner) (Gable et al., 2004):

 1. Active-Constructive Response: